nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Suppose you have task called `Create PR`, and you want to assign it to Alex Yeoh.

-Identify the index number of `Create PR` in the application (1 in the image below).
-If you are not able to find the task visibly, refer to [find task command](#finding-a-task-find-task) on how you can find your task easily.
+Identify the index of `Create PR` in the application (1 in the image below).
+If you are not able to find the task, refer to [find task command](#finding-a-task-find-task) on how you can find your task easily.

-Identify the index number of "Alex Yeoh" in the application (1 in the image below).
-If you are not able to find the member  visibly, refer to [find member command](#finding-a-member-find-member) on how you can find your team member easily.
+Identify the index of "Alex Yeoh" in the application (1 in the image below).
+If you are not able to find the member, refer to [find member command](#finding-a-member-find-member) on how you can find your team member easily.

 Then, enter the command `assign task 1 -a 1`.